 Storage & Freezing

-Store in an airtight container for up to 1 week… if they last that long.
+Storage: Store homemade molasses cookies in an airtight container or ziplock bag for up to 1 week… if they last that long.
 Place a piece of soft sandwich bread over the top to keep them from drying out.

-Molasses cookies can also be frozen for up to 3 months in an airtight container.
+Freezing: This soft molasses cookies recipe can also be frozen for up to 3 months in an airtight container.
+Thaw at room temperature.

 Tips for Soft Molasses Cookies